2021 General and Special Elections: Tuesday, November 2, 2021

 For the most comprehensive and up-to-date information on Absentee Voting, visit: elections.virginia.gov/casting-a-ballot/absentee-voting/index.html

-Deadline: Virginia Vote by Mail Absentee Applications must be received at the Office of Elections now through 5:00 p.m. on October 23.
-Voted ballots must be returned in person on Election Day or postmarked by Election Day, November 3, 2020 and received in our office by Friday, November 6, at noon.
+Deadline: Virginia Vote by Mail Absentee Applications must be received at the Office of Elections now through 5:00 p.m. on Oct.
+22. Voted ballots must be returned in person on Election Day or postmarked by Election Day, Nov.
+2, 2021 and received in our office by Friday, Nov.
+5, at noon.
 Last day to vote absentee in person will be Saturday, Oct.
-31 by 5 p.m.
+30 by 5 p.m.
 Absentee ballot requests take time to process, so submit your request as soon as possible to ensure receipt in time to mark your ballot and return by deadline.
-Due to Covid-19 concerns, postal services may be delayed, consider mailing early.
+Postal services may be delayed due to COVID-19, so consider mailing early.